-STATEMENT OF CIRCULATOR I, Bill SchmHJ., declare under circulator of the foregoing petition paper confelectors, that the signatures appended hereto were a set opposite each respective name, and are the signator be or of attorneys in fact acting pursuant to sective electors signing this petition did so with knowledge circulate this petition by ntaining the signature made and appended in a atures of the persons which ion 3501.382 of the Rev es of 42 my presence on the date lose names they purport vised Code, and that the 1.
-(Name and address of employer).
-(The preceding section 3501.38 of the Revised Code if the circulat I further declare under penalty of election falsification signature to the foregoing petition paper, that all substitution belief qualified to sign, and that every signature is signature of the person whose signature it purports to section 3501.382 of the Revised Code. signers were to the besis to the best of my kn t of my knowledge and owledge and belief the to section 3501.502 of the Revised Code.
-(Signed) Duct Si.
-(Address of circulator's p state) Number and Street City, Village or Township OH10 State 43906 Zip Code
+circulator of the foregoing petition paper co- electors, that the signatures appended hereto wer date set opposite each respective name, and are the re made and appended in my presence on the he signatures of the persons whose names they purport to be or of attorneys in fact acting pursuan nt to section 3501.382 of the Revised Code, and that the electors signing this petition did so wit employed to circulate this petition by th knowledge of the contents of same.
+I am employed to encurate this petition by 5 (Name and address of employer).
+(The precedin section 3501.38 of the Revised Code if the circula I further declare under penalty of election falsif signature to the foregoing petition paper, that all belief qualified to sign, and that every signature signature of the person whose signature it purport to section 3501.382 of the Revised Code. signers were to the best of my knowledge and is to the best of my knowledge and belief the š (Address of circulator's permanent residence in this state) Number and Street, Road or Rural Route City, Village or Township OH 10 43906 State Zip Code